realifetech/ios-playbook/resources/vip-template/README.md

 # VIP Scene Templates
-To increase the test coverage and refactor to more testable codebase, we start implementing Clean Swift VIP architecture.
-Based on the [introduction](https://clean-swift.com/), we create a template and a makefile to generate a scene easily.
+To ensure the codebase is more testable, we started implementing Clean VIP architecture.
+Based on the implementation [Here](https://clean-swift.com/).

+We have created a template and makefile to easily generate the files required.

 ## Installation
 *Through Terminal*